 Expect Defaults (And Know How to Deal With Them)

 All this to say, if you're serious about getting into seller financing, expect some borrowers to default.

-It’s going to happen, and if you aren’t willing to spend time investigating your borrowers beforehand, you should expect it to happen a lot more frequently.
+It will happen, and if you aren't willing to spend time investigating your borrowers beforehand, you should expect it to happen more frequently.